miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 > At this point I love to invite Gemini 2.0 Experimental into the process.
 I
 > didn't think I was going to be using Gemini, not buying into the Google Cloud
 > Platform Vertex AI lock-in.
 But they're including Gemini access in my
-> $100/year bottom-feeder 2TB Google One subscription&#151;reduced from the 5TB
+> $100/year bottom-feeder 2TB Google One subscription—reduced from the 5TB
 > level as I break my cloud dependencies.
 Its token window size is appealing
 > for digesting and summarizing articles like this.